 The body needs a form of movement each day to keep your bones healthy and your muscles agile.
-Breathing techniques and cardio exercise are wonderful to not only keep you healthy but also great for your heart & mood.
-Your skeleton also must be kept in optimum condition for this is the scaffolding for your entire body, and you will only be as strong as that vital foundation.
+Breathing techniques and cardio exercise are wonderful to keep you healthy and great for your heart & mood.
+Your skeleton also must be kept in optimum condition, for this is the scaffolding for your entire body, and you will only be as strong as that vital foundation.

 Movement & Body Balance

 The next pillar to focus on is the nutrition pillar.
 Here is a list of the most inflammatory foods to avoid most of the time.
-A treat on weekends is okay for life and good health is all about balance.
+A treat on weekends is okay for life, and good health is all about balance.

 - Processed meats

-- Red meat (any animals with four legs or more actually)
+- Red meat (any animals with four legs or more, actually)

 - Refined carbohydrates (white flour, white rice, white potatoes)

 - Deadly nightshade veggies such as aubergine, peppers, tomatoes and potatoes

 - Farm-raised fish

 - Traditionally raised animals such as chicken & turkey.